PixarV/terraform-provider-r4/website/docs/d/subnet_ids.html.markdown

 ## Example Usage

-The following shows outputing all cidr blocks for every subnet id in a vpc.
+The following shows all cidr blocks for every subnet id in a vpc.

 ```terraform
 variable vpc_id {}